ScanMountGoat/Smush-Material-Research/Textures.md

 A = specular (possibly reflectance at normal)

 # Emi Maps
 Emission maps used for glowing effects such as Samus's lights.
 The majority of the texture will be black (no emission).

 # Normal Maps
 The RG channels are used for the normal map.
-The B channel is likely a separate texture.
-The A channel also appears to be a separate texture.
+The B channel of the normal map is likely generated.
+R = X+
+G = Y+
+B = ???
+A = ???

 # Irradiance Cubemaps
-TODO : PBR lighting
+Cubemap for PBR diffuse stage lighting.
+Usually only 16x16.
+Often uses the default texture
+#replace_cubemap.

 # Specular Cubemaps
-TODO: PBR lighting
+Cubemap for PBR specular stage lighting.
+Usually only 64x64.
+Often uses the default texture
+#replace_cubemap.

 # Gao Bake Maps
 Baked ambient occlusion used for stage models.
 The default_White texture is often used.
 Despite storing ambient occlusion data, the maps are RGB.

 # Bake Lit Maps
 Baked stage lighting.
 These maps are more colorful than Gao maps.